HelloWorldLTY/AWGAN/README.md

 ```
 output_results, model = awgan.model.sequencing_train(adata1,adata2,c_keys, epoch=40)
 ```
-For more information and other examples, please take a look at
+For more information and other examples, please take a look at 'ExampleCode' folder.

 # Package Requirement